In many areas, Homeowners Associations (HOAs) can present significant barriers to homeowners’ ability to install solar.

 The actual provisions of solar access laws vary widely by state and comprehensive information about state and local rules is available at the Database of State Incentives for Renewables and Efficiency (DSIRE).

 2. Be your customer’s guide through the HOA approval process

 Functioning as your prospect’s expert on how to navigate their HOA’s solar stipulations and state laws from the beginning of the sales process can go a long way towards winning the deal.

-Find out the HOA’s rules about PV panel installation early, particularly any rules they may have regarding design and placement.
+Find out the HOA’s rules about PV panel installation early, particularly any rules regarding design and placement.
 These can impact aspects of the installation process, such as system price, even if your state has solar access laws.

-Gauge your prospect’s level of familiarity with this topic and make sure they are aware of their HOA’s rules as well as their state’s laws.
+Gauge your prospect’s level of familiarity with this topic and make sure they’re aware of their HOA’s rules, as well as their state’s laws.
 “Many homeowners are not aware of their rights,” says Custard.